Nevada Policy: LVCVA

+Positions

 Education

 Nevada Policy opposes efforts to halt the opening of new charter schools and favors expanding charter school options, tuition tax credits, school voucher programs, and merit pay for teachers.

 Nevada Policy has been critical of the Nevada System of Higher Education, specifically the University of Nevada, Las Vegas and the University of Nevada, Reno for low graduation rates, despite spending above average per full-time student on education and education related higher education expenditures.

 Tax and fiscal policy

 Nevada Policy supports a balanced budget with controlled growth in government spending, such as a TABOR's or TASC amendment.
 Nevada Policy claims Nevada's 2008-2009 budget deficit was the result of excessive growth in government spending.

 Nevada Policy has also argued that Nevada's history as a low-tax state has been slowly eroded by a growing number of fees on Nevada's residents.

 Nevada Policy opposes tax hikes on individual taxpayers and corporations within Nevada, including a tax hike on the gaming industry.